robertgerardb/DSI_group_project_hurricane_impact/README.md

 * We identified large fluctuations in sale price in the affected areas, even when comparing adjacent zip codes, suggesting limited geographic relevance.

-* Hurricane Harvey experienced the highest damage count of $125B, the real estate prices were virtually unaffected when compared to the national average.
+* Hurricane Harvey produced the highest damage count of $125B, the real estate prices were virtually unaffected when compared to the national average.

 ## Goals
 * Provide an initial proof of concept for a potential web application using Flask software for Python.